 The film Lion, based on his autobiography was released in November 2016 and nominated for four Golden Globe and six Academy Awards.
 The film stars Nicole Kidman and Dev Patel.

 Saroo’s is a remarkable and touching story of survival and sheer determination.

-As Chief Executive Officer at the National ELT Accreditation Scheme (NEAS), Patrick Pheasant brings 20 years’ experience in applying drama, TESOL and teacher training methodologies across ELICOS, high school, vocational education, higher education and corporate sectors in Japan, the Netherlands, the United States and Australia to a dynamic systems perspective with a global outlook.
+As Chief Executive Officer at NEAS Australia, Patrick brings 20 years’ experience in applying drama, TESOL and teacher training methodologies across ELICOS, high school, vocational education, higher education and corporate sectors in Japan, the Netherlands, the United States and Australia to a dynamic systems perspective with a global outlook.

 Patrick’s recent PhD research at the University of Sydney is in using process drama in TESOL.
 He is past Director at the University of Sydney Centre for English Teaching, past Vice-President of the University English Centres of Australia (UECA) and past Convenor of the NEAS Advisory Council.

-The BlackTies is Sydney’s premier professional magician group.
+The BlackTies – Sydney’s premier professional magician group

 Founded in 2012, the Black Ties have become the industry leader in magician performances, trusted by big name companies such as PWC, Blackmores, Samsung, NAB and major charity organisations such as Children’s Starlight Foundation and the Cure Brain Cancer Foundation.